syncfusion-content/uwp-docs/uwp/Numeric-UpDown/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearence and Styling of SfNumericupDown control for UWP
+title: Appearance and Styling in UWP Numeric UpDown control | Syncfusion
-description: Appearence and Styling of SfNumericupDown control for UWP
+description: Learn here all about Appearance and Styling support in Syncfusion UWP Numeric UpDown (SfNumericUpDown) control and more.
 platform: uwp
 control: SfNumeric UpDown
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance and Styling in UWP Numeric UpDown (SfNumericUpDown)

 ## Spin Buttons Alignment